EvilFreelancer/docker-compose-manticoresearch/README.md

-# docker-manicoresearch
+# Docker composition of Manticore Search engine

-Compposition of docker containers with ManticoreSearch engine
+Composition of docker containers with Manticore Search engine inside.